-Calcium with Vitamins D3 and K2 uses eggshell calcium from Certified Organic eggshell.
+Calcium with Vitamins D3 and K2 uses eggshell calcium from organic eggshell.
 This form of calcium offers a number of benefits:

-- Contains naturally occurring transport proteins for maximum absorption and bioavailability*
+- It contains naturally occurring transport proteins for maximum absorption and bioavailability.*

-- Includes other important essential trace minerals naturally found in eggshell that lend additional bone building support*
+- It includes other important essential trace minerals naturally found in eggshell that lend additional bone building support.*

-- Far lower lead content than other natural calcium sources
+- It has lower lead content than other natural calcium sources.

-- Multiple human clinical trials have shown the effectiveness of eggshell calcium in supporting bone mineral density*
+- Multiple trials have shown the effectiveness of eggshell calcium in supporting bone mineral density.*

-- Non-chemical, eco-friendly manufacturing process in an FDA-regulated GMP facility
+- It uses a non-chemical, eco-friendly manufacturing process in an FDA-regulated GMP facility.

 A calcium supplement should support your health, not put it in additional risk because of potentially dangerous additives or levels of toxic metals.